AlaaKayed/final-dos/README.md

 ## Consistancy
 - - -
-to ensure the consistancy across replicas we use internal protocol ***(Remote-Write Protocol)*** and we considered the ***catalog-instance1 as a primary server*** and other replicas such as ***catalog-instance2 as a normal server*** , so if any write requests comes to catalog-instance2 it forwards it to the primary server and the primary server tell other replicas to update their data, but if the write request comes to catalog-instance1 which is the primary server it updated the data on its database and then tell other replicas to update their data.
+We use an internal protocol called ***(Remote-Write Protocol)*** to ensure consistency across replicas, and we treated catalog-instance1 as a primary server and other replicas like catalog-instance2 as normal servers, so any write requests that come to catalog-instance2 are forwarded to the primary server, and the primary server tells other replicas to update their data, but if the write request comes to catalog-instance1 which is the primary server, it is updated

 ## Cache Consistancy
 ---
-we ensure cache consistancy by using **Push Approach**, when any write request occurs we check if the value we written in is cached or not , if the value is cached send invalidate request to the Memcached server to remove it from the cache.
+We use the **Push Approach** to ensure cache consistency: whenever a write request is made, we check if the value we wrote in is cached or not, and if it is, we send an invalidate request to the Memcached server to remove it from the cache.

 ## Load Balancing

-for the load balancing in the front-end server we used Round Robin approach , and because all the servers have the same capabilites we balanced the requests to 50% for each server.
+We used the Round Robin approach for load balancing in the front-end server, and because all the servers have the same capabilities, we balanced the requests to 50% for each server.

-## Performance Measurements